-Omnibus Agreement.
+Omnibus agreement.
 We have an omnibus agreement with TransMontaigne Inc. that will expire in December 2014, unless extended.
 Under the omnibus agreement we pay TransMontaigne Inc. an administrative fee for the provision of various general and administrative services for our benefit.
-Effective January 1, 2011, the annual administrative fee payable to TransMontaigne Inc. is approximately \$10.5 million.
+Effective January 1, 2012, the annual administrative fee payable to TransMontaigne Inc. is approximately \$10.8 million.
 If we acquire or construct additional facilities, TransMontaigne Inc. will propose a revised administrative fee covering the provision of services for such additional facilities.
 If the conflicts committee of our general partner agrees to the revised administrative fee, TransMontaigne Inc. will provide services for the additional facilities pursuant to the agreement.
 The administrative fee includes expenses incurred by TransMontaigne Inc. to perform centralized corporate functions, such as legal, accounting, treasury, insurance administration and claims processing, health, safety and environmental, information technology, human resources, credit, payroll, taxes and engineering and other corporate services, to the extent such services are not outsourced by TransMontaigne Inc.

 The omnibus agreement further provides that we pay TransMontaigne Inc. an insurance reimbursement for premiums on insurance policies covering our facilities and operations.
-Effective January 1, 2011, the annual insurance reimbursement payable to TransMontaigne Inc. is approximately \$3.3 million.
+Effective January 1, 2012, the annual insurance reimbursement payable to TransMontaigne Inc. is approximately \$3.6 million.
 We also reimburse TransMontaigne Inc. for direct operating costs and expenses that TransMontaigne Inc. incurs on our behalf, such as salaries of operational personnel performing services on-site at our terminals and pipelines and the cost of their employee benefits, including 401(k) and health insurance benefits.

 We also agreed to reimburse TransMontaigne Inc. and its affiliates for a portion of the incentive payment grants to key employees of TransMontaigne Inc. and its affiliates under the TransMontaigne Services Inc. savings and retention plan, provided the compensation committee of our general partner determines that an adequate portion of the incentive payment grants are allocated to an investment fund indexed to the performance of our common units.
-For the year ending December 31, 2011, we have agreed to reimburse TransMontaigne Inc. and its affiliates approximately \$1.3 million.
+For the year ending December 31, 2012, we have agreed to reimburse TransMontaigne Inc. and its affiliates approximately \$1.3 million.

-The omnibus agreement provided us with a right of first offer to purchase all of TransMontaigne Inc.'s and its subsidiaries' right, title and interest in the Pensacola, Florida refined petroleum products terminal and any assets acquired in an asset exchange transaction that replace the Pensacola assets.
-We exercised this right effective as of March 1, 2011 and purchased the Pensacola terminal for cash consideration of approximately \$12.8 million (see Note 3 of Notes to consolidated financial statements).
+The omnibus agreement provided us with a right of first offer to purchase all of TransMontaigne Inc.'s and its subsidiaries' right, title and interest in the Pensacola, Florida refined petroleum products terminal.
+We exercised this right effective March 1, 2011 and purchased the Pensacola terminal for cash consideration of approximately \$12.8 million (see Note 3 of Notes to consolidated financial statements).